Kate Nussenbaum

 I am currently a C.V.
 Starr Fellow at the Princeton Neuroscience Institute, where I work with Nathaniel Daw.
 I recently received my Ph.D. from New York University, where I worked with Cate Hartley, an MSc by Research from the University of Oxford, where I worked with Kia Nobre and Gaia Scerif, and an Sc.B. in cognitive neuroscience at Brown University, where I worked with Dima Amso.

-In July 2025, I’ll be starting a lab as an assistant professor of Psychological and Brain Sciences at Boston University.
+In July 2025, I will be starting a lab as an assistant professor of Psychological and Brain Sciences at Boston University.
 Please get in touch if you are interested in working together!

 Here is my cv.